What are Vegan Capsules made of?

 There's a change brewing in people's attitudes to their food sources.
+This includes the capsules that contain our supplements.

 Traditionally, it may have been considered that those who chose a vegetarian and vegan diet did so because of their concerns over animal welfare.